-This module consists of two courses: (a) Petrological processes concentrate on the general processes leading to the formation and being recorded in igneous, metamorphic and sedimentary rocks, and (b) Introduction to ore-forming processes provides an overview of the genesis of mineral deposits.
-The module is designed for master students in mineralogy, petrology and geochemistry, and the attendees will acquire state-of-the-art knowledge of petrogenetic and mineral-forming processes and will be able to evaluate and interpret origin of igneous and metamorphic rocks and ore mineralization using microanalytical methods.
+This module consists of two courses: (a) Experimental petrology provides insights into experimental approaches to simulate magmatic and hydrothermal processes and its application to petrogenetic problems, and (b) Ore-forming processes gives an overview of the mechanisms of formation of mineral deposits and the mobility of metals in melts and fluids.
+The module is designed for master students in mineralogy, petrology and geochemistry, and the attendees will acquire state-of-the-art knowledge of petrogenetic and mineral-forming processes and will be able to evaluate and interpret origin of igneous rocks and ore mineralization using microanalytical and experimental methods.